Access (age 25 and over) and Second-Degree Checklist

 You will receive instructions for how to register online from the Registrar’s office.
 If you have any questions about online registration, please call 434.544.8218.

 Please note: If a class you want is closed, speak to your advisor.
-Your advisor may suggest alternatives that will still help you progress in your program.
+Your advisor may suggest alternatives that will still help you progress along in your program.

 Step 3: Submit Health Form (optional)